In the Event of a Power Outage

-You will need to check to see if you have blown a fuse or tripped a breaker in your electrical panel.
-If this is the problem, please replace the fuse or reset the breaker.
-You should note that a blown fuse or tripped breaker is a warning that you have either a defective appliance or you have overloaded the electrical circuit.
-For repair, you will need to call a licensed electrician or an appliance repairman.
+- Check your fuses or breaker panel.
+First, check your indoor breaker panel to see if it has tripped or blown a fuse.
+If this appears to be the problem, you will need to reset your breaker or replace the fuse.
+You should note that a blown fuse or tripped breaker is a warning that you may have a defective appliance or you have overloaded the electrical circuit.
+For repair, you will need to contact a licensed electrician.

-If someone in your home is on life support or oxygen, please don’t wait for an outage to notify us.
-Call us now at the above numbers and we can note this in your file.
-These accounts will get priority when services are reconnected.
-We do suggest that you have a generator available as a precautionary measure.
+If you or someone in your home is on life support or oxygen, please don’t wait for an outage to notify us.
+Complete the form below, providing all relevant medical documentation, so we can flag this on your/their account.
+These accounts will take priority when service is being restored.
+We encourage those requiring life support equipment to consider a backup generator as a precautionary measure.